National Institute of Pharmaceutical Education and Research, S.A.S. Nagar

 National Institute of Pharmaceutical Education and Research, S.A.S.
 Nagar (NIPER S.A.S.
 Nagar), also known as NIPER Mohali, is the Topmost Pharmaceutical research institute in India & the main campus of the group of seven NIPER institutes, under India's Ministry of Chemicals and Fertilizers.
 The institute offers Masters and Doctoral degrees in pharmaceutical sciences.
-As an Institute of National Importance it plays an important role in the Human Resource Development for the ever-growing Indian Pharmaceutical industry, which has been in the forefront of India's science based industries with wide-ranging capabilities in this important field of drug manufacture.
+As an Institute of National Importance it plays an important role in the Human Resource Development for the ever-growing Indian Pharmaceutical industry, which has been at the forefront of India's science based industries with wide-ranging capabilities in this important field of drug manufacture.

 The institute offers a 2-year PG degree & 4-5 year PhD Courses in 13 disciplines;